18F/handbook/_pages/about-us/general-contacts-and-listservs.md

 **About:** Provides a safe and open arena for government-focused collaboration and news-sharing for anyone interested in open source software projects, open source collaboration, licensing, and developer outreach.

 **To join:** [Apply via Google Groups](https://groups.google.com/forum/?nomobile=true#!forum/government-open-source).

-#### GovGeeks

-[GovGeeks](https://govgeeks.slack.com/signup) is a Slack group for government employees around the world.
-You can sign up and automatically get in with almost any federal .gov email address, but *please change the email on your account to a personal one after you've signed up*.
-The general guidance has been that if you want to participate, you should participate in your personal capacity.

 #### Open government